-Layout (<format>)

-You can select the data format of the alarm message.
-The ${\tt <format>}$ can be:

-- Standard: attached with one or more JPEG image files.

-- SMS (Short Message Service): E-mail is sent in SMS format to an e-mail-to-SMS gateway (for example to send an alarm to a cell phone) without an image attachment.
-This value is the default format.
+- Layout (<format>) - You can select the data format of the alarm message.
+The <format> can be: - Standard: attached with one or more JPEG image files. - SMS: E-mail is sent in SMS format to an e-mail-to-SMS gateway (for example to send an alarm to a cell phone) without an image attachment.
+This value is the default format. - From("test@vcs.com")

-- From("test@vcs.com")

 Enter the sender e-mail address here.
 The default address is videoserver.

-- Subject ("Alarm Mail")
+- Subject("Alarm Mail")

 Enter the e-mail subject here.
 The default subject is alarm.

-- Password ("anonymous")
+- Password("anonymous")

 If the mail server is password protected, you can enter the password here.

-- Login ("anonymous")
+- Login("anonymous")

 Enter the login for the e-mail server here.

 - Camera(1,2,3,...)

-For selecting image files you must list the particular cameras.
+In order to select image files, you must list the particular cameras.
 If you select all cameras, you can also use the word All.
 The default value is empty.
 That means, no image file will be sent.

-You can enter a name for the action here.
+Enter a name for the action here.
 This name is then recorded as meta data when the action is processed.
 Later, this name can, for example, be searched for in recordings.